davidruvolo51/shinytutorials/src/pages/tutorials/listbox-component/index.md

 }
 ```

 That's it for the R function.
-If you use the component in an app along with the CSS file, it would return a simple button.
-However, nothing will happen as we haven't written the input binding yet.
+If you use the component in an app along with the CSS file, it would return a simple button that does nothing when it is clicked.
+We will use a custom input binding to define the behavior of the listbox widget.

 <span id="work-js" />

 ### Creating the JavaScript input binding

+In this section, we will be working in `www/js/listbox.js`.

-Next, we will create Shiny input binding for the listbox component.
-The purpose of the input binding is to define what happens when the listbox widget is rendered and what happens when the widget is interacted using a mouse or keyboard.
-For a more detailed description of input bindings, see RStudio's [Shiny input bindings guide](https://shiny.rstudio.com/articles/js-custom-input.html).
-In this section, I will cover each method &mdash;`initialize`, `getValue`, and `subscribe`&mdash; individually.
-The complete input binding can be found in the [listbox.js](https://github.com/davidruvolo51/shinyAppTutorials/blob/prod/shiny-listbox/www/js/listbox.js) file on GitHub.
+Shiny input bindings consist of a series of methods that are used to define what happens when the listbox widget is rendered, when the user clicks the button or presses the down arrow key, or anything else that will help establish communication between the client and R. For the listbox widget, we will use the following methods: `initialize` (at render), `getValue` (how to set the value of widget), and `subscribe` (the events; buttons, key presses, etc.).
+For a detailed description of input bindings, see RStudio's [Shiny input bindings guide](https://shiny.rstudio.com/articles/js-custom-input.html).

-The initial structure for listbox component looks like this.
-I've pre-written the `find` and `unsubscribe` methods.
-The method `find` returns all instances of the listbox widget using the CSS class name (`listbox-group`) defined in the `listbox` function.
+The structure of the listbox input binding is displayed below.
+I have already written the `find` and `unsubscribe` methods. `find` returns all instances of the listbox widget using the CSS class name (`listbox-group`) defined in the `listbox` function (as written in `R/listbox.R`).

 ```js
 // init binding